 Simon Steen-Andersen is a Berlin-based composer, performer and installation artist, working in the field between instrumental music, electronics, video and performance within settings ranging from symphony orchestra and chamber music (with and without multimedia) to stagings, solo performances and installations.
-The works often concentrates on integrating concrete elements in the music and emphasizing the physical and choreographic aspects of instrumental performance.
+The works often concentrate on integrating concrete elements in the music and emphasizing the physical and choreographic aspects of instrumental performance.
 The setups often include amplified acoustic instruments in combination with sampler, video, simple everyday objects or homemade constructions.

 Works commissioned by ensembles, orchestras and festivals such as Ensemble Modern, ensemble recherche, Neue Vokalsolisten Stuttgart, the SWR Orchestra, Ensemble Ascolta, Jack Quartet, Oslo Sinfonietta, 2e2m, the French National Orchestra, Donaueschinger Musiktage, Ultraschall, ECLAT, Wittener Tage für Neue Kammermusik.
-Futhermore he worked with ensembles such as Klangforum Wien, Collegium Novum Zürich, ICTUS, Arditti, London Sinfonietta, Intercontemporain, asamisimasa and NADAR.
+Furthermore he worked with ensembles such as Klangforum Wien, Collegium Novum Zürich, ICTUS, Arditti, London Sinfonietta, Intercontemporain, asamisimasa and NADAR.